Weinstein handlebodies for complements of smoothed toric divisors: Combinatorial Possibilities for Delzant Polytopes and resulting Weinstein divisor complements

-In general, it is not obvious if a partially centered polytope exists.
-Without loss of generality, we can require that the desired rays intersect at the origin.
-Indeed, if the rays intersect in one point, then an appropriate translation of the polytope, corresponding to adding a constant to a moment map, moves the intersection point to the origin.
-We now give a necessary and sufficient condition so that one ray contains the origin.
+Without loss of generality, we can require that the desired rays for a centeredness condition intersect at the origin.
+Indeed, if the rays intersect in one point, then an appropriate translation of the polytope, that corresponds to adding a constant to a moment map, moves the intersection point to the origin.
+If $\nu_1,\ldots, \nu_n\in\mathbb Z^2$ denote the vectors of a given fan, then every corresponding polytope is given by

+where $\lambda_1,\ldots,\lambda_n$ are any real numbers so that the intersection of half-spaces is not an empty set.
+Translation of the polytope is obtained by an appropriate change of constants $\lambda_i$'s.
+The condition $\lambda_1<0,\ldots, \lambda_n<0$ guarantees that the origin is contained in the interior of $\Delta.$

+We now give a necessary and sufficient condition so that a ray contains the origin.